stevekane/promise-it-wont-hurt/README.md

 ## Installation & Update

+There are two ways to run the workshop:

+### 1. NPM

 Create a new directory to do your workshop work in.
 Let's call it "promise-shop".
 You will need to initialize npm in this repo and then use npm to install "q".